 Sewing padding underneath the border material will give the stair runner a smoother finish and prevent any texture from the carpet showing through.

 WHAT IS A WHIPPED EDGE?

-If you have half turns on your staircase and opt for a flat weave, the runner can be mitred at the corners to achieve a symmetric detail as shown in the below image, especially if there is a stripe in the design.
+If you have half turns on your staircase and opt for a flat-weave, the stair runner can be mitred at the corners to achieve a symmetric detail as shown in the below image, especially if there is a stripe in the design.

 Usually the carpet will just be laid as one piece.

 CONSIDERING A STAIR RUNNER FOR YOUR STAIRS?
-GRAB MY POST ON CHOOSING A STAIR RUNNER TO REMODEL YOUR STAIRCASE HERE
+CLICK HERE FOR INSPIRATION